developerhelperhub/spring-boot2-oauth2-clients-users-from-db/README.md

 # Spring Boot 2.2.5 Oauth2 Authorization Server and Resource Server

 This repository contains the Oauth2 authorization server and resource server implementation.
-This example is continuation of the [Oauth2 Autherization Server and Client Application](https://github.com/developerhelperhub/spring-boot2-authorization-and-resource-servers/) example.
+This example is continuation of the [Oauth2 Autherization and Resource Servers](https://github.com/developerhelperhub/spring-boot2-authorization-and-resource-servers/) example.
 I would suggest, please look previous implementation before looking this source code.
-In the previous example, I used same authentication server as resource, but users and clients information are stored in memory.
+In the previous example, I used same authentication server as resource, but users and clients information are loaded from memory.
 In this example, I am using to load users and clients from database.
 I am using mongoDB database to store information in application.

 This repository contains four maven project.
 * my-cloud-service: Its main module, it contains the dependecy management of our application.